Uploading and Storing Data

 In a table on TernaryPlot.com, select the first cell you want to copy in to.
 Make sure the cell is only selected and not being edited.
 Press the Escape key to exit edit mode.

-Paste when the cell is selected and not in edit mode.
+A table cell that is selected Paste when the cell is selected and not in edit mode.
 Multiple cells will be set at once now.

 Note that the cell values are validated on paste.
 A warning will be displayed for each invalid value.